ian-IBCIRL/CI-PP1-SunhillPilates/README.md

 For everyday usage of our site, it doesn’t have any effect at all.

-The script only captures the following data:
+The site only captures the following data:

-- An ID that is randomly generated each time the workspace is started.
+- An ID that is randomly generated each time the site is loaded.
 - The current date and time
-- The workspace status of “started” or “running”, which is sent every 5 minutes.
+- The page status of “started” or “in-use”, which is sent every 5 minutes.
 - Any other data we may add to the site logic to further provide services to you.

 It is not possible for us or anyone else to trace the random ID back to an individual, and no personal data is being captured.